-Launching the Welsh version of our animated video
+Launching the Welsh version of our “That’s stalking!” video

-We are proud to be launching, on the first day of National Stalking Awareness Week 2022, the Welsh version of our three-minute animated video highlighting the dangers of stalking.
-This is now ready to be delivered into schools throughout Wales.
+We were proud to launch, on the first day of National Stalking Awareness Week 2022, the Welsh version of our three-minute animated video highlighting the dangers of stalking.
+This is now being delivered into schools throughout Wales.

 WATCH OR DOWNLOAD THE VIDEO: